 What is the difference between VantageScore 3.0 and VantageScore 4.0?

-Over time, VantageScore Solutions has adjusted its credit scoring model to better reflect consumers’ overall credit profile.
+Over time, VantageScore Solutions has adjusted its credit scoring model.

 Trended credit data

 Typically, credit scores have only been able to take a snapshot of your credit reports based on how they look at a specific period of time.
-VantageScore Solutions claims that VantageScore 4.0 is the first and only credit scoring model to use trended data from the three major consumer credit reporting bureaus — meaning it could offer deeper, more-accurate insight into your borrowing and payment patterns.
+VantageScore Solutions says that VantageScore 4.0 uses trended data from the three major consumer credit reporting bureaus — meaning it may offer deeper, more-accurate insight into your borrowing and payment patterns.

 Tax liens, judgments and medical collection accounts might not hurt as much

-In July 2017, TransUnion, Experian and Equifax adopted stricter requirements for collecting and reporting consumers’ tax liens and civil judgments.
+TransUnion, Experian and Equifax have adopted stricter requirements for collecting and reporting consumers’ tax liens and civil judgments.
 In light of that change, VantageScore 4.0 doesn’t rely as heavily on tax liens and civil judgments as some previous scoring models.

 Credit scores for more consumers